promodeagro/promodeagro-mcp/help/prompts.md

 # Create MCP Tool
-Please refer my project specific cursor rule /opt/mycode/promode/promodeagro-mcp/.cursor/rules/project-rule.mdc, the rule state the structure and process for MCP tool development.
+Please refer my project specific cursor rule .cursor/rules/project-rule.mdc, the rule state the structure and process for MCP tool development.
 Can you read that throughly and let me know what steps would you follow if i ask you to create a MCP tool for delivery say deliver-order for the script scripts/actors/delivery_portal.py, dont implement , just tell me your understanding on step details

+Please refer my project specific cursor rule .cursor/rules/project-rule.mdc, the rule state the structure and process for MCP tool development.
+Can you read that throughly and let me know what steps would you follow if i ask you to diagnose the cursor mcp tool.Please refer diag directory